NeonGraal/graphql-plus/graphql-plus/Schema.md

 Duplicate Scalar declarations with different bases are not permitted.
 Multiple Scalar declarations with the same base will have their ranges or regexes merged and de-duplicated.
-An explicit Scalar declaration will override that name being used as an alias for a different Scalar.

 ## Complete Grammar